Jiganesh/Python/Interview Experiences/AmazonInterviewExperience.md

 Space Complexity of Solution : Made array of 2* (10**5) 😎 If Solution was not accepted I wouldhv optimized it, but got accepted so didn't change anything (IF IT WORKS DONT CHANGE)

 - Behavourial Questions
-Lots of Questions, Gave most relatable answer, Usually I just tick tick tick Questions like this but I just felt like reading what are those so did it seriously.
+Lots of Questions, Gave most relatable answer, Usually I just tick tick tick for Questions like this but I just felt like reading what are those so did it seriously.

 ##### Verdict Round 1: PASSED 🎉